Sickness is a defense against the truth.

 The main thought is plainly stated: Sickness is a means we use to defend ourselves against the truth.
 It is a decision we make, chosen quite deliberately when truth gets too close for comfort, in order to distract ourselves and root ourselves once again in the body.
 On the bright side, then, when we get sick we can congratulate ourselves that we must have been letting in the truth if the ego is getting this scared of it!

 For instance, in 1995 Robert and I gave a weekend intensive on “We Are the Light of the World: Accepting Our Function.”
 During that weekend I found myself being deeply impressed by the message the Course was conveying to us all.
 The day after the intensive I got diarrhea.
 Now, there is little that brings you down to a body level like having to run to the toilet all the time!
 But I actually found myself being amused by it.
 “How like my ego!”
 I thought.
 “What a predictable reaction!”
 Instead of having the desired (by the ego) effect, it had the opposite; it served to remind me of the truth instead of distracting me from it.
 And guess what?
 It very quickly went away.
-“Defenses that do not work at all are automatically discarded” (T-12.I.9:8).
+“Defenses which do not work at all are automatically discarded” (T-12.II.4:4).

 Most people react to being told that they choose sickness by flatly denying it.
 This is not something that is easy to discover.
 The lesson says our choice is “doubly shielded by oblivion” (5:2).
 We choose first to hide the pesky truth that has been nibbling away at our delusions of separation and of the physical nature of our identity by making ourselves sick; that is the original decision we made.
 We then choose to forget we did it; the first shield of oblivion.
 Finally, we forget that we chose to forget, the second shield.
 All of this happens in a split second (see 3:4; 4:2-5:1).
 In that split second we are conscious of what we are doing, but the shields are up so quickly that the whole process seems to be unconscious (3:3).